yingmuzhi/SPNN_Plot/README.md

 # Spinal Cord PNN Data Analysis and Visualization Project

+## Acknowledgments

+Special thanks to **Leonardo Lupori** for his invaluable assistance.
+Without his support, this documentation would not have been possible.

 ## Project Overview

 This project analyzes the distribution characteristics of PNN (Perineuronal Nets) in the spinal cord, including density, energy, intensity, and diffuse fluorescence metrics, and generates corresponding heatmaps, bar plots, correlation analyses, and SVG regional coloring maps.